ElPitagoras14/scrap-anime-web/README.md

 The server should be running at `http://127.0.0.1:8000`.

-### MySQL (For Development)
+### Postgres (For Development)

 > [!NOTE]
-> You can use your own database with the `init.sql` file at `src/databases/mysql/init.sql`.
+> You can use your own database with the `init.sql` file at `src/databases/postgres/init.sql`.

 1. Fill the environment variables for `scraper-db` service in `docker-compose.yaml` according to Environment Variables section.

-2. Create a MySQL Database with the following command:
+2. Create a Postgres Database with the following command:

    ```bash
    docker-compose up -d scraper-db